unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > > The accuracy on the training set seems fairly good.
 > > In fact, considering that the task of predicting the daily sunshine hours is really not easy it might even be surprising how well the model predicts that
 > > (at least on the training set).
 Maybe a little too good?
-> > We also see the noticable difference between train and test set when calculating the exact value of the RMSE:
+> > We also see the noticeable difference between train and test set when calculating the exact value of the RMSE:
 > > ~~~
 > > loss_train, rmse_train = model.evaluate(X_train, y_train)
 > > loss_test, rmse_test = model.evaluate(X_test, y_test)